 Do you need income protection insurance?

-Each year close to a million people in the UK find themselves unable to work due to a serious illness or injury (ABI 2015).
+Each year one million people in the UK find themselves unable to work due to a serious illness or injury (ABI 2017).
 Income protection insurance is designed to give you some cover if you can’t earn an income for those reasons.
 If something happened to you would you be able to survive on savings, or on sick pay from work?
 If not, you’ll need some other way to keep paying the bills and you might want to consider income protection insurance.